freeCodeCamp/freeCodeCamp/guide/english/javascript/higher-order-functions/index.md

 ### Filter Method Example

-One amazing example of higher order function is the filter function.
+One amazing example of higher order functions is the filter function.

 * Filter: It is the function on the array which loops through the array and filter out the value we are looking for.